lucid3ye/homebridge-roomb-o-matic/README.md

 npm run build
 npm link

-Run Homebridge in another terminal to test your dev build.
+Then run Homebridge in a second terminal to test your dev build.

 ⸻